 Strategies that promote independence for children and young people with autism

-Activity schedules for a day or an activity are made with images depicting sequential activities for the whole day or the steps within a particular activity.
-They can be straightforward, such as using drawings in a sequence and laminating the papers or pdf or other files sent to the child via mobile phones or tablets.
-There are also apps for scheduling activities.
+There are two ways of using activity schedules, one could either make a schedule for a whole day, using images or pictures to sequentially describe activities that are going to happen on that day or for a particular activity – sequentially describing the steps within that activity.
+They can be straightforward, using drawings in a sequence and laminating the papers or sent to the child via mobile phones or tablets.
+There are apps for scheduling activities, which can be used for making activity schedules.

-Activity schedules can provide prompts for transition.
+Activity schedules can also provide prompts for transition.
 They can be combined with rewards for completing tasks, rewarding progress on tasks, and prompts such as sounds.
-Children can be taught in using such schedules beginning with most to least prompts and gradually decreasing support – the ultimate goal should be to reduce adult prompting.
+Children can be given prompts to learn how to use such schedules and then gradually decrease such prompts – the ultimate goal should be to reduce adult prompting and support.

 Peers can provide social and academic support through tutoring and cooperative learning.
-It can be helpful in various settings such as conversations, learning and cooperative sharing during social and play activities.
+Peers can help in various settings such as conversations, learning and cooperative sharing during social and play activities.
 Peers provide support by asking and reminding, rewarding good behaviour, adapting activities, and creating a positive social environment.
 The adult’s task shifts from prompting the student with autism to rewarding and guiding the peer.
 Peer support can come from one individual or a pair of rotating buddies.
-Peers are natural support that may increase the social-communicative skills of the child with autism.
+Peers are natural support that has a positive effect on the social-communicative skills of the child with autism.

 When individuals self-monitor, they notice certain aspects of behaviour on which they would otherwise not focus.
 A person can be taught to self-monitor to increase the desired behaviour or to decrease an unwanted behaviour.
-Self-monitoring behaviours are usually trained in four steps:
+Four issues need to be addressed for successful training in self-monitoring:

-- designing or choosing a device or a method to act as a reminder for the child, and
+- What device or a method will be used to act as a reminder for the child? and

-Self-monitoring can help in reducing stereotypic behaviour, increase appropriate play, increase use of daily living skills in the absence of an adult, increase on-task behaviour and increase pro-social behaviour.
+Self-monitoring can help in reducing stereotypic behaviour, increase appropriate play, increase independent daily living skills in the absence of an adult, increase on-task behaviour and pro-social behaviour.
 Self-monitoring has been combined with support from peers and siblings and has been successfully paired with video modelling.

-A behaviour or a target skill is first chosen for video recording.
+In video modelling, the child learns the right behaviour or the right way of doing a task from watching a video.
+A target skill or behaviour is first chosen for video recording.
 Then, a recording is made of someone (preferably of the same age) playing the role and modelling the behaviour.
 The child with ASD can also be videoed doing (with help and prompts that can be edited out of the final recording) what needs to be learnt and practised.
 The video should usually be two to four minutes in length and watched by the person with ASD, often repetitively.
 The child is then encouraged to imitate the skill observed on the video in a real-life context.

 Many people with ASD are better able to remember visual information they’ve seen on a video.
 Children with autism may also be able to focus better where the camera is focusing.
 Video modelling can be successfully combined with other approaches such a self-monitoring and practising.
 It has the potential to promote independent behaviours and can reduce the over-reliance on prompts from other people.